Collection Development Policy

 Children’s World Language Collection

 The Library currently maintains a limited collection of world language titles in such languages as Arabic, Chinese, French, and Spanish.
 The primary intent of this collection is to meet the informational, recreational and lifelong learning needs of the greater Fargo community.
-The staff member(s) assigned responsibility for world language materials works closely with local ethnic organizations, community associations and other area libraries in order to keep the collection current and to provide quality service.
 Languages may be added to or dropped from the collection as community needs dictate.

 XIII.
 Children’s Periodicals